shaine/grunt-este-watch/README.md

 #### options.dirs

-Note you hvae to specify only directory 'dir', or directory recursively 'dir/**/' with all its sub directories.
+Note you have to specify only directory ('dir'), or directory recursively ('dir/**/') with all its subdirectories.

 Type: `Array.<string>`
 Default: